Sam-M-Hall/docs/projects/project01/project01_children/project01_create-onprem-vmware.md

 # VMware Workstation Setup

 In this section, I will guide you through the setup process for VMware Workstation.
+This will be used to host the virtual machines within our on-prem environment.

 ---